zoe-walker/Visualizations/docs/visualization-config-json.md

     * The version of this specific visualization, if not specified, the package.json version should be used
 * __Property__: dependencies
     * These are a list of dependencies that this visualization requires or contains, and is added to the list from the package
-    * It is possible to include dependencies that are shipped with MooD by including just the version required in the dependecies list, as in the exmaple below.
-Available dependencies include Apache ECharts, JQuery and JQueryUI.
-    * __Note__ - built in MooD dependencies are subject to change in future versions of MooD

     ```JavaScript
     dependencies: {